WXDEL/RNA/README.md

 Motif pipeline for DEL Zipper in RNA affinity selection

 1. Motif in the UMI region
-  Download RNA.sh and Kmerout.py into the same directory.
+  Download "RNA.sh" and "Kmerout.py" into the same directory.

 $./RNA.sh query db out RNAlen